Longworth and District History Society.

 Researching the living and past history of our area.

-The society was founded in 1995 to promote and encourage interest and awareness in the history of the village of Longworth and surrounding villages of Kingston Bagpuize with Southmoor, [Draycott Moor] and Hinton Waldrist.
+The society was founded in 1995 to promote and encourage interest and awareness in the history of the village of Longworth and surrounding villages of Kingston Bagpuize with Southmoor, [aka Draycott Moor] and Hinton Waldrist.

 We hold monthly meetings, open to all, offering a good mix of talks and outings of interest not just to members but to anyone living in the area.
 The society promotes this by arranging lectures, discussions, probate meetings and by encouragement of research.
 It promotes the local history of the villages of the Golden Ridge on which we lie.
 These are the villages of Longworth, Kingston Bagpuize, Draycott Moor [Southmoor], Hinton Waldrist and the surrounding hamlets and supports visits to many places of interest in our locality and beyond.

-Many just wish to attend our meetings, listen to the talks and come on the outings, but others who are carrying out local or family history research will find our society a friendly and helpful environment, and may make useful contacts and find relevant data in our rapidly growing archives and large library.
+Many, who attend our meetings, are visitors and come to listen to the talks and join us on outings, but others who are members and are carrying out local or family history research will find our society a friendly and helpful environment, and may make useful contacts and find relevant data in our rapidly growing archives and large library.

 A society website was first compiled in 2005.
 The purpose being threefold: to publicise the events and annual outings organised by the Society, to promote our in-house publications and, last but not least, to provide a portal for our history society so that interested parties have a link for information and contact details.